akka/akka/akka-docs/src/main/paradox/stream/operators/Source-or-Flow/ask.md

 ## Description

 Use the `ask` pattern to send a request-reply message to the target `ref` actor.
-If any of the asks times out it will fail the stream with a @unidoc[AskTimeoutException].
+If any of the asks times out it will fail the stream with a @apidoc[AskTimeoutException].

 The `mapTo` class parameter is used to cast the incoming responses to the expected response type.